ibm-cloud-docs/EventStreams/schema_registry.md

 {: #accessing_schema_registry}

 To access the Schema Registry, you need the URL of the Schema Registry, as well as a set of credentials that can be used to authenticate with the registry.
-Both of these pieces of information can be found by inspecting the service credentials of your service.
+You can find both of these pieces of information by inspecting the service credentials of your service.
 To view these in the UI, click on your service instance, select **Service Credentials** in the left-hand navigation pane, then click on the **View Credentials** link located next to one of the service credentials listed in the table: